Skip to main content

 Egypt

-In the «Myth of the Eye of the Sun» («The Flight of Hathor to Nubia», «Leiden Papyrus», 2nd-3rd centuries AD), the god Thoth exhorts Hathor-Tefnut: «Even a crocodile, when it grows old, leaves a foreign land and comes to die in its own pool» (2007РакИ:69).
+Even in mythological texts, this instinct is presented as a universal law of nature.
+In the «Myth of the Eye of the Sun» (Leiden Papyrus, 2nd–3rd centuries CE), the god Thoth exhorts Hathor-Tefnut: «Even a crocodile, when it grows old, leaves a foreign land and comes to die in its own pool» (2007РакИ:69).

 29 And he charged them and said unto them, I am to be gathered unto my people; bury me near my fathers in the cave that is in the field of Ephron the Hittite, 30 In the cave that is in the field of Machpelah, which is before Mamre, in the land of Canaan, which field Abraham bought of Ephron the Hittite, for a possession as a burying-place, 31 (There they buried Abraham and Sarah his wife; there they buried Isaac and Rebekah his wife; and there I buried Leah,) 32 Purchasing the field and the cave that is therein from the children of Heth.